atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 ![Atom on Windows](../../images/windows-system-settings.png)

-The installer used to automatically add an "Open with Atom" context menu in Explorer and make Atom available for association with files using "Open with...".
-This is now controlled by the System Settings panel as seen above.
+The context menu `Open with Atom` in File Explorer, and the option to make Atom available for file association using `Open with...`, is controlled by the System Settings panel as seen above.

-With Atom open, click on `File > Settings`, and the the `System` tab on the left.
+With Atom open, click on `File > Settings`, and then the `System` tab on the left.
 Check the boxes next to `Show in file context menus`, as well as `Show in folder context menus`.
 And you’re all set.

 {{/windows}}